-Gap Inc., Hot Topic, Forever 21, Marc Jacobs, Guess?, Coach, Juicy Couture, and Quiksilver, are just a few of the hundreds of companies that hire FIDM Merchandise Product Development Program Graduates.
+Patagonia, Nike, Forever 21, Marc Jacobs, J Brand, NastyGal, TOMS, Coach, and Oakley are just a few of the hundreds of companies that hire FIDM Merchandise Product Development Program Graduates.

 Control an image.
 Be responsible for managing the development of all new styles within the total line for a specific brand within the context of the company's financial plans and business strategy.
 Develop unique and creative ways to brand the company's product.

 Take trend spotting to the next level.
 Turn trends into profitable products that meet the needs of the target customer.
-Responsible for Product Development from conceptual design, budgeting and production, to the final marketing of the product.
+Be responsible for Product Development from conceptual design, budgeting and production, to the final marketing of the product.

 Work alongside the Technical Designer to ensure that a sketch can be translated into a functional garment.
-Be responsible for receiving, logging, and measuring garment prototypes, conducting fit sessions, and ensure proper fit and styling.
-Must take accurate notes and communicate with Design Assistant to revise and update all sketches and technical details.
+Be responsible for receiving, logging, and measuring garment prototypes, conducting fit sessions, and ensuring proper fit and styling.
+Take accurate notes and communicate with Design Assistant to revise and update all sketches and technical details.

 Get ahead of the fashion curve.
 Spot trends before they happen and analyze their influence on future markets.
 Provide outlook on color, style, and fabric to the Merchandising Team, who will incorporate the upcoming trends into new product lines.